Centralized and distributed architecture

 The typical personal server use case involves using p4 clone from a shared server to creates a user's own personal server.
 This allows that user to use p4 push and p4 fetch to synchronize changes between the shared server and the personal server.

 The distributed model gives users access to a repository of archived files — and changes to those files — from a server running on their local machine.
 This means that the entire history of a file is contained on each user’s machine.
-A user can manage versioned content without interacting with any other Helix Core Server, also called Helix Server or p4d, or even connecting to a network.
+A user can manage versioned content without interacting with any other Helix Core Server, also called Helix Core Server or p4d, or even connecting to a network.
 A user can also rewrite and revise history to discard unwanted intermediate changes.
 The distributed model allows users to work experimentally, to try out changes and branch new streams, without interfering with others' work, and without the need for a network connection.

 The distributed model: